OpenScienceLabs/opensciencelabs.github.io/pages/analytics/index.md

 See also Google's
 [data freshness guidance](https://support.google.com/analytics/answer/12233314).
 The endpoint follows our [versioned JSON schema](schema.json).
-New exports use version 2; older version 1 snapshots remain readable without changing their original refresh timestamp.
+New exports use version 3; older version 1 and 2 snapshots remain readable without changing their original refresh timestamp.

 ## Support open science